-The Charles Lathrop Pack Foundation Forestry Prize is in the amount of \$40, and is awarded annually in April for the best essay on forestry submitted by a resident student who has taken some course in forestry during the current college year.
-The purpose of the prize is to aid in training men and women to write articles which will arouse in the public an interest in forestry and an appreciation of what forestry means to the country.
+The Charles Lathrop Pack Foundation Forestry Prize consists of the income from a fund of \$1000, and is awarded annually in April for the best essay on forestry submitted by a student who has taken some course in forestry.
+The purpose of the prize, as expressed by the donor, is "to aid in training foresters to write articles which will arouse in the public an interest in forestry and an appreciation of what forestry means to the country."
 The award is made by a committee appointed by the President of the University.
 The detailed regulations are furnished by the Department of Forestry or by the Secretary of the College.
 The essay must be deposited at the office of the head of the Department of Forestry by noon of April 15.

-ALUMNI PRIZE
+ALIMNI PRIZE